 Free for children under 5 years old; 1st Sunday of every month

 Shop is open Wed-Mon.
-I has a good selection of books, cards and items decorated with lace patterns as well as scarves, gloves, jewellery and more.
+It has a good selection of books, cards and items decorated with lace patterns as well as scarves, gloves, jewellery and more.
 I’ve always found excellent gifts here.

-It’s always looking out for old lace at the antique and brocante sales in France.
+It’s always worth looking out for old lace at the antique and brocante sales in France.

 How to get to Calais from the UK